bhchew/nginx-php7/README.md

 # nginx-php7
 Ansible yaml

-Latest Nginx with PHP-FPM 7
+Nginx 1.8.1 with PHP-FPM 7.0.9 for Amazon Linux